 Photo by Julian Finney/Getty Images

 Arteta returned to Manchester City to poach Nicolas Jover from Guardiola’s coaching staff in July 2021.
-The Frenchman had enjoyed two years as a technical coach at the Etihad Stadium following careers with Brentford, the Croatia national team and Montpellier since July 2009.
+The Frenchman enjoyed a two-year tenure as a technical coach at Etihad Stadium following careers with Brentford, the Croatia national team and Montpellier since July 2009.

 Goalkeeping coach: Inaki Cana Pavon